Wellness Passport Program

 What are the Dimensions of Wellness?

-- Environmental - Awareness and acceptance of feelings and emotions.
-Examples include relationships with friends/family, optimism, trust, self-esteem, self-acceptance, self-control, and coping with stress.
+- Emotional - Awareness and acceptance of feelings and emotion.
+Examples include relationships with friends and family, optimism, trust, self-esteem, self-acceptance, self-control and coping with stress.

 - Financial - Ability to manage one's financial resources.
 Examples include budget management, purposeful spending, and saving.